turkeydave/mobile_day_notes/README.md

 **server / persistence**

 Choosing node for real-time messaging between connected clients was a pretty easy one, and one I wanted to personally use to learn it more.
 I've yet to be able to use node.js in production.
-There are other options - for examlpe SignalR by Microsoft and client-side polling techniques... but real time messaging is cooler.
+There are other options - for example SignalR by Microsoft and client-side polling techniques... but real time messaging is cooler.
 On the server, I tried to at least compartmentalize config and routes so it was not ALL dumped in one file.
 In the startup file I tried to organize things into sections of similar function for readability.

 I envisioned only needing one 'single page entry point' for this app, and most to be api/endpoint type handling for the client.
 There were going to be two types of work: data manipulation (persistence and retrieval), and messaging (with relevant payload).

-As far as choosing mongo, the relatively straighforward domain objects scream a document / no-sql persistence solution.
+As far as choosing mongo, the relatively straightforward domain objects scream a document / no-sql persistence solution.
 Mongo is great because its json, and json is pretty easy to consume in javascript.
 I had a dev account on mongolab, so I figured it was be easiest to use that, especially for others to use.
 Mongoose makes it very easy to persist and manipulate objects to mongodb.

 **client**